SilentImp/youDontKnowCSSEn/README.md

-# Вы не знаете CSS
+# You don't know CSS
-## Обзор черновиков CSS WG
+## Review of the CSS WG drafts

-Это обзорный доклад черновиков CSS WG, которые незаслуженно обделяют вниманием
+Review of the CSS WG drafts, you probably don't know about

-# Конференции
+# Conference

-1. [KharkivCSS][1] 17 Сентября 2016 года.
+1. [KharkivCSS][1] 17 of september 2016.

 [1]: http://kharkivcss.org/